alexdean/obs_scene_importer/README.md

 ## Limitations

+  * Script was developed on OSX.
+I haven't tested it on Windows.
+(If you do use this script on Windows, please let me know.)
   * Images are not resized or fit to the canvas.
 They will likely need to be resized/tweaked manually after import.
   * Every file in your selected directory should be an image.
 The script doesn't